stanford-rc/globus.stanford.edu/server/install.md

   the "ssl application", not the "gridftp application".
 If MedIRT have any questions, ask them to refer to "SNOW incident INC00282086".

-If you use MyProxy OAuth, one more inbound port will be needed:
+If you use MyProxy OAuth authentication method, one more inbound port will be
+needed:

 * From _any IP address_ (in the `untrust` zone), to TCP port `443`.

-  If you are using the MyProxy OAuth 2.0 server to process user credentials, then this port will need to be open to all of the people who would need to authenticate.

   If only Stanford people will be authenticating, then you _might_ be able to get away with limiting this to only campus and VPN IPs (that is, to the "SU All Nets" listed in [Stanford Network Numbers](https://uit.stanford.edu/guide/lna/network-numbers)).

-If you also filter _outbound_ traffic, you need to open the following ports:
+If you also filter outbound traffic, you need to open the following ports:

 * To _any IP address, in any zone_, on all TCP and UDP ports from `50000` up to and incuding `51000`.